 In animation, as in life, personality is relative and powerfully unique.
 The best way to point out personality is to contrast it with another personality.
 So when you have two characters with distinct personalities in the same movie/setting it's easier to see their personalities (if you do it right).
 Even so, you can still show personality in isolation as well.
 If you want to imbue your characters with a strong sense of personality, then there are a few little tips you can keep in mind.
 One of them is to define you character's default power center, and to use it to help define their unique personality.
+Here's my attempt to try and define what a power center is.
+A power center is the place in a character that seems to be the source of their energy and exerts the primary influence over their posture, gestures and actions.
+A normal person's power center will emanate from a place the Japanese call the "hara".
+It's generally right above your hips and overall kinda corresponds with your center of gravity when standing still.
+Power centers will tend to play themselves out in the kinds of poses you choose.

 Here's some verbal examples taken from some animated films.
 As you read along, try and visualize in your head how the character is shaped and driven by their power center.
 In the animated film Ice Age Sid the Sloth has a power center that's behind his butt.
 When he walks he waddles with his butt cheeks squeezed together, like he has this force pushing him from right behind his bum.
 In Monsters Inc., Mike Wazowski's power center seems to generally be a bit above his head, like he's being pulled along by it, making him light and flittish.
 By contrast Sully's power center is lower, around his midsection or hips.
 When he stands still he kinda settles into it and he has a greater sense of gravity pulling him down.
 Putting those two characters next to each other is a great exercise in contrast.
 Thus you have distinct personalities that are easily defined.
 In the Toy Story films, Buzz & Woody are another great example of matching contrasting power centers to get distinct personalities from the characters.
 Buzz Lightyear's power center is generally around his chest.
 He stands tall and proud and confident, shoulders back, chest out, chin up & hands firmly planted on his hips.
 Woody has a higher power center around his head.
 His gestures tend to be lighter and higher up, sometimes even pushing his shoulder forward in a mild stoop of anxiety.
 Meanwhile Buzz's hand gestures tend to be stronger and more central to his torso, not rising above the shoulder except in rare moments.
 He is the epitome of reserve and self control, and by thinking about his power center you can use that as a filter for how you think about your character.
 Power centers are like lenses thru which you can look at your characters to help define who they are.